dabeaz/sly/docs/sly.rst

 parser is often a hard problem.
 An error handler might scan ahead to a logical synchronization point such as a semicolon, a blank line, or similar landmark.

+If the ``error()`` method also returns the passed token, it will show up as an ``ERROR`` token in the resulting token stream.
+This might be useful if the parser wants to see error tokens for some reason--perhaps for the purposes of improved error messages or some other kind of error handling.

 A More Complete Example
 ^^^^^^^^^^^^^^^^^^^^^^^